Unified Patent Court: Adoption of formal rules

 In its inaugural meeting in February 2022, the Administrative Committee approved the Rules on the European Patent Litigation Certificate and other appropriate qualifications, UPC Service and Staff Regulations and Financial Regulations.

 Select committee

 Beside the completion of the work of the Preparatory Committee, the EPO Select Committee performs preparatory work for implementation of the unitary patent, to be "completed in due time before the entry into operation of the UPC", as unitary patent regulations apply from the date that the UPC agreement enters into force.
 As of June 2015, the Select Committee expected to complete its work in Autumn 2015.

 Ratification

 In October 2013, European Council President Herman Van Rompuy stated that the "dream of a single patent still isn't fully fulfilled", and he "urged the EU's member states to ratify the agreement".
-However, the 2016 Brexit referendum result has cast doubt on the future of the UPC.
-A list of signatory countries is shown below including the status of ratification.
+A list of signatory countries and ratifiers is shown below.
+The agreement entered into force for the first 17 ratifiers on 1 June 2023.
+On 1 September 2024, Romania became the first country to become a party to the UPC after its entry into force.